Arcuate fasciculus: Tone deafness

 In nine out of ten people with tone deafness, the superior arcuate fasciculus in the right hemisphere could not be detected, suggesting a disconnection between the posterior superior temporal gyrus and the posterior inferior frontal gyrus.
 Researchers suggested the posterior superior temporal gyrus was the origin of the disorder.

 Stuttering

 In stutterers, the arcuate fasciculus appears to have bilateral deficits that reduce it by one-third or more relative to non-stutterers.
 However, there is ongoing debate concerning the contribution of each hemisphere.
 Diffusion-based evidence of differences between stutterers and controls is not isolated to the arcuate fasciculus.

-Specific Language Impairment
+Specific language impairment

 Specific language impairment is a disorder that prevents children from developing language normally.
 These children particularly have difficulty with the syntactic and hierarchal structures of language.
 Damage to the arcuate fasciculus is implicated as a possible cause of specific language impairment, however further data is required to validate this claim.